 7. An App

 If you heart your smartphone as much as you do some family members, you might be looking for the right money saving app.
-In that case, I promise that Digit is the app for you.
+In that case, Digit might be the app for you.

 After seeing some chatter about this app, I had to give it a try.
 Boy am I glad I did!
-This totally free app takes small amounts of money from your checking account based on fancy algorithms to make sure you won’t miss that money.
+Digit takes small amounts of money from your checking account based on fancy algorithms to make sure you won’t miss that money.
 It’s dropped into an FDIC insured account.

 You can pause it at any time or make a withdrawal with a simple text.